Nancy Cantor: Syracuse University

 In 2004, Cantor was selected chancellor of Syracuse University.
-The university's board of trustees judged her initial five years to be very successful, pointing to her work with students, faculty and staff that leveraged the university's historic strengths, fostered innovation and creativity, and connected the institution in profound ways with the community, all of which has increased the university's quality and national visibility.
-The board's then-chair stated, “The board’s confidence in Nancy is affirmed by numerous external accolades — from the exceptional report on SU recently completed by the Middle States Commission on Higher Education to her receipt last week of the Carnegie Corporation’s prestigious Academic Leadership Award.
-The University is fortunate to have a leader of Nancy’s caliber.
-We are delighted that we were able to secure Nancy as Chancellor and proud that she has made a long-term commitment to the University."
+The university's board of trustees judged her initial five years to be very successful, pointing to her work with students, faculty and staff that leveraged the university's historic strengths, fostered innovation and creativity, and connected the institution in ways with the community, all of which has increased the university's quality and national visibility.
+Cantor received criticism for an overall deterioration in the university's academic standing as a research center resulting in a decline in admissions standards, with its acceptance rate climbing from mid-50 to more than 60 percent.
+Certain faculty members took issue with what was seen as "authoritarian rule".
+Syracuse history professor David H. Bennett commented, “My fear is that the university is moving away from selective to inclusive."

-Upon her departure nine years, later, she was credited by the chair of the university's board of trustees with having been a superlative leader and making unprecedented advancements at Syracuse.